-Students who have tested positive for COVID-19, have symptoms of COVID-19, or have had close contact with someone who has tested positive for or had symptoms of COVID-19 must stay home.
-In this class, if you are sick or quarantined please work with the recorded lecture materials, and let the instructor know promptly if you require any accommodation in terms of assignment deadlines.
+If you feel ill and think you might have COVID-19, if you have tested positive for COVID-19, or if you are unvaccinated or partially vaccinated and have been in close contact with someone who has COVID-19, you should stay home and follow the further guidance of the Public Health Office (contacttracing@colorado.edu).
+If you are fully vaccinated and have been in close contact with someone who has COVID-19, you do not need to stay home; rather, you should self-monitor for symptoms and follow the further guidance of the Public Health Office (contacttracing@colorado.edu).
+In this class, if you are sick or quarantined, please work with the recorded lecture materials, and let the instructor know promptly if you require any accommodation in terms of assignment deadlines.
 You are not required to inform the instructor of the nature of your illness.